freespek/ssf-mc/spec4d-alloy/README.md

 ```

 This means that the property `noAccountableSafety` does not have a model.
-Hence, we were not able to find a counterexample to `AccountableSafety`.
+Hence, we were not able to find a counterexample to `AccountableSafety`, for inputs of the specified size.

 ## Experimental Results